 Our Students in the News

-The prestigious MARITIME EXECUTIVE magazine caught up with MMA cadet students and told a bit of their story as New "Future Leaders" with notable initiatives and energy to offer the industry under the guidance of the best in the shipping community.
+The prestigious Maritime Executive magazine caught up with MMA cadet students and told a bit of their story as New "Future Leaders" with notable initiatives and energy to offer the industry under the guidance of the best in the shipping community.
 A proud partnership once again reinforced bewteen industry and the special mission education initiatives of Massachusetts Maritime Academy.
-For the full story, please click here.

-CONECT is an important coalition in shipping and trade nationally and internationally.
-This year, selected IMB student, Enrico Pizozza Jr, proudly represented the MMA at the CONECT event held on 10 November as this year's Northeast Cargo Symposium.
+Coalition of New England Companies for Trade is an important coalition in shipping and trade nationally and internationally.
+This year, selected IMB student, Enrico Pizozza Jr, proudly represented the MMA at the Coalition of New England Companies for Trade event held on 10 November as this year's Northeast Cargo Symposium.
 'There were four sessions in which speakers spoke; they spoke about the PGA Status Report in session one, the Complete Trade Policy update in session two, the Shipping Alliance Update and Ocean Freight Market Review in session 3, and they talked about Driving Innovation and Collaboration in session 4,' as reported by Picozza who also had the opportunity not only to entertain the delegates and attendees with piano but also had an opportunity to network, meeting many freight forwarders, importers, exporters, logistic providers, ocean carriers/ agents, and port authorities.

 Guess who was in the presence of a living legend?
 MMA: Ms Olivia Hussey writes, “On Thursday, November 10th 2016, myself, Olivia Hussey, and other shipmates, Lyndon Flores, Mark Wiggins, Trevor Sanders, Christopher Tarvanese and Dr. Portia Ndlovu hopped in a Bucc Van at 0500 and drove to SUNY Maritime, New York.
 Dressed in our dress blues we started off the day by hearing a panel of the maritime industry’s elite discuss piracy in the maritime industry today.
 One person that stood out to me on this panel was Captain Richard Philips.
 Captain Philips played a key role in the 2009 hijacking of the U.S Container ship MAERSK when he, after observing the pirate boats headed his way, Phillips used his radio to fake a call to the U.S. Navy.
 He disguised his voice to play the role of the Navy responder, hoping that the incoming pirates would overhear the communication and believe that assistance was on the way.
 It worked and the pirate mothership and two of its accompanying speedboats turned back.
 It was a tremendous honor getting to speak with this man and hearing the first-hand account of a Somali Pirates attack.”